ColeCollector/Highschool-Capstone/README.md

 PGN - A block of text that represents a full chess game

 **You can paste one of these two things into https://lichess.org/analysis to look at the chess positon you are in or game you just played**

+All previous games are stored in the !book.txt channel, the point of this was to use the past games to find which moves to play which I started to add in test.py but I stopped since I had already spent around 80 hours on this

+"_HowTheAlgorithmWorks.PNG" is an image that shows an exmample of how the minmax algorithm works to analyze positions.
+It looks at all positions that are four moves away, then it assigns them all values, this is what the gold section is.
+Then it fills in the rest of the table with this information based on who's move it is picking either the maximum value or the minimum value.